Explore the Ideological Landscape

 Overview

-This project uses K-means clustering on ~50 policy attitude questions from the ANES 2024 Time Series Study to identify distinct ideological clusters in the American electorate.
-The analysis reveals how voters combine policy positions across topics like abortion, immigration, fiscal policy, environment, crime, and foreign affairs.
+K-means clustering applied to ~50 policy attitude questions from the ANES 2024 Time Series Study reveals 15 distinct ideological groups in the American electorate.
+The analysis covers how voters combine positions across abortion, immigration, fiscal policy, environment, healthcare, crime, Israel/Palestine, and foreign affairs.

-Rather than forcing voters into simple "liberal" or "conservative" boxes, this approach discovers natural groupings based on actual policy combinations.
-Some clusters align closely with traditional party platforms; others represent cross-cutting coalitions that defy conventional labels.
+Rather than forcing voters into simple "liberal" or "conservative" boxes, the approach discovers natural groupings based on actual policy combinations.
+Some clusters align closely with traditional party platforms.
+Others represent cross-cutting coalitions: voters who support abortion rights but favor strict immigration enforcement, or who want a government jobs guarantee while opposing transgender protections.
+Each of the 15 clusters is named by what distinguishes it from neighboring clusters, not by its absolute position on a left-right axis.

 Methodology